A protein from human blood in Botox?

 In the UK, there is a high increase in under 30’s getting Botox.
 It is said that one million pounds is spent per year on corrective surgery as a result of these injections.

 Today’s consumers are more conscious about what they apply, consume or put on.
-There is the ever rapidly increasing vegan movement and of course, Botox is not suitable for those wishing to live a vegan friendly lifestyle as it contains human albumin – a protein from human blood which is the secondary ingredient in Botox along with sodium chloride.
+There is the ever rapidly increasing vegan movement and of course, Botox is not suitable for those wishing to live a vegan friendly lifestyle, as it contains human albumin – a protein from human blood which is the secondary ingredient in Botox along with sodium chloride.
 To evaluate the Lethal Dose of each batch, Botox is tested on animals.

 Botox cannot be administered during pregnancy or breastfeeding.
-In animal tests, Botox caused rodents to have babies with a low birth weight, be born early, not develop properly or even not survive.
+In animal tests, Botox caused rodents to have babies with a low birth weight, born early, not developed properly or even survive.
 The same “may not” happen in human babies, however, the lack of evidence is enough for doctors to advise against using Botox during these periods.
 (Like many medicines, Botox may pass into breast milk reaching the baby).
 With Botox having the potential to travel from the injection site to distant parts of the body, we are really only on the cusp of discovering what the long-term implications of the drug may be.